 Wait it out

-The downloading of a operating system is not as fast as we usually expected to download a file from a web page.
-It can be extremely slow if Internet speed is slow or the installer file is large, especially you update to macOS Monterey from macOS 10.14 or below.
+The downloading of an operating system is not as fast as we usually expected to download a file from a web page.
+It can be extremely slow if the Internet speed is slow or the macOS installer file is large, especially if you update to macOS Monterey from macOS 10.14 or below.
 Since you have started, we recommend you wait it out for at least one more hour.
 You probably will luck out to have a successful downloading.
 Or, you can leave the Mac overnight to finish the job.

 Check system status

-However, if you have waited for hours and still are experiencing an unfinished system software downloading, it's highly possible that Apple's services could be to blame.
-An influx of people would rush to download the update as soon as Apple releases the new macOS, especially the first day or first week.
-This can put Apple's services under pressure.
+However, if you have waited for hours and still are experiencing a downloading macOS Monterey stuck, it's highly possible that Apple's server could be to blame.
+An influx of people would rush to download the update as soon as Apple releases the new macOS, especially on the first day or first week.
+This can put Apple's server under pressure.

 You can check the status of Apple's services by heading over to Apple's System Status page.
 Find the "macOS Software Update" in the list.
 If the accompanying icon is yellow or red, this indicates that Apple's services are too busy to support a complete update on your Mac now.

-It is advisable that you quit the update and wait until next day when macOS update is available again.
+It is advisable that you quit the update and wait until the next day when the macOS update is available again.

 Check your Internet

 As aforementioned, poor Internet performance can lead to an extremely slow installer downloading, even a macOS Monterey download stuck.
-After you confirm everything is alright with Apple's support on macOS update, you can get your hands down to check if it is the slow Internet access stops the installer from downloading.
+After you confirm everything is alright with Apple's support on macOS updates, you can get your hands down to check if it is the slow Internet access that stops the installer from downloading.
 You can check by saving a picture from a browser like Safari.

 To speed up the Internet speed, you can: